 - You can use certificates to ensure secure communication with services.
 You can provide multiple pkcs12 certificate files to be used for authentication with the service, including both REST services and SOAP web services.
 In the configuration, you can specify which certificate should be used for which service domain.

 - For connections from the internet to your Mendix Cloud applications, Mendix provides a .mendixcloud.com or .mxapps.io domain with a certificate managed by Mendix.
 If you want to set up your own domain name, you can configure custom domains.
 You can also restrict incoming traffic by requiring client certificates signed by a certificate authority of your choice.
-For details on how to set this up, see How to Restrict Access for Incoming Requests in the Mendix documentation.
+For details on how to set this up, see How to Restrict Access for Incoming Requests in the Mendix Developer Portal Guide.

 The following Mendix documentation provides more information: